 NT: Thank you so much for sharing your story and tree decorating with us.
 It turned out beautifully!
 You’ve been a kitchen and bath designer for over 20 years, and started your own interiors business two years ago.
 Is it your commitment to sustainability that led you to Native Trails?

 TS: Actually, I was first introduced to Native Trails by a client who specifically wanted your copper Farmhouse sink.
-The family wanted a rich but organic feeling with a rustic quality that would work with the adjoining spaces of the home, and the warmth of the copper sink was a perfect choice.
+The family wanted a rich but organic feeling with a rustic quality that would work with the adjoining spaces of the home.
+The warmth of the copper sink was a perfect choice.
 The sustainability was a huge added benefit.

 NT: We’re intrigued that your client led you to us.
 Are your clients often a source of creative inspiration?